Building strong brands with customer segmentation

 So let’s dig deeper.

-Then there are more traits — things that are a little less obvious.
+Then there are the things that are a little less obvious.

-For example, there’s everything that people do — like go to work, improve their health, eat out, and do all their hobbies, family time, and so on.
+For example, there’s everything that people do — like go to work, improve their health, eat out, do hobbies, family time, and so on.

 The surface level: Demographics

-Demographics are important, but they are just the beginning of our journey.
-So make sure you understand them, but be prepared to go beyond them almost immediately.
+Demographics— like gender, income bracket, and education level— are important, but they are also just the beginning of our journey.
+So make sure you understand them, but keep in mind that demographics alone don’t tell us as much as we think.

 Question: What demographics do your customers fall into?
 Do you serve multiple demographics?